Raoul and Davide Perre

-Raoul Perre (also known as HOW) and Davide Perre (also known as NOSM) are twin graffiti artists from New York City.
+Raoul Perré and Davide Perré (a.k.a.
+How and Nosm respectively) are twin graffiti artists from New York City.
 They are both members of the Bronx-based graffiti crew, TATS CRU "The Mural Kings."

 Born in the Basque Country of San Sebastián, Spain, both grew up in Düsseldorf, Germany and began doing graffiti in 1988.
 They spent their late teenage years traveling the world painting walls and trains with each other.
 While visiting New York City in 1997, both were asked to become members of TATS CRU, and permanently relocated to New York City shortly thereafter in 1999.